-Since the beginning of 2020, the Supervisory Authorities across the European Union have issued fines on companies breaching the provisions of the GDPR or national marketing laws.
+Since the beginning of 2020, the Supervisory Authorities across the European Union have issued several fines on companies breaching the provisions of the GDPR or national marketing laws.

 The main decisions are as follows: